 EJSCREEN: Environmental Justice Screening and Mapping Tool

-– In order to better meet the Agency’s responsibilities related to the protection of public health and the environment, the United States Environmental Protection Agency has developed a new environmental justice (EJ) mapping and screening tool called EJSCREEN.
-It is based on nationally consistent data and an approach that combines environmental and demographic indicators in maps and reports.
+– The United States Environmental Protection Agency developed a environmental justice mapping and screening tool called EJSCREEN.
+Based on nationally consistent data, this approach combines environmental and demographic indicators in maps and reports.